SEESolutions-it/DpdlEngine/README.md

 are supported by default and third party libraries can be added as extensions.

-By combining the portability and API availability of java, and the power of C programming language, Dpdl is a powerful development environment for industry, education and research.
+By combining the portability and API availability of java, and the power of C programming language, Dpdl is a powerful development platform for industry, education and research.

 Dpdl is designed to be simple, compact, robust, extendible and portable to almost every platform